rishankjhavar/tweet-generator/README.md

 > npm install
 > node app.js
 ```
-You app will be live at http://localhost:4000
+Your app will be live at http://localhost:4000

 *Shoutout to [Nidish](https://github.com/nidishkr21) and [Shanu](https://github.com/sgoyanka) for patching the callback issue.*